-It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
+Our inclusive school community ensures that every member of the school community feels valued and respected, and that each person is treated fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
 The school behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
-It aims to promote an environment where everyone feels happy, safe and secure.
+It aims to promote an environment where everyone feels happy, safe and secure, striving to send children out prepared to be good citizens in today's diverse society.
+It allows all members to be wise, happy and spiritually aware individuals, and support them to achieve their dreams and goals.